aws-samples/amazon-lookout-for-vision-serverless-app/README.md

 ---------------
 #### Setup Quicksight Dashboard
 ---------------

+Refer to the blog post for steps to setup QuickSight resources.

 1. To setup QuickSight dashboard for the inference results, subscribe to a standard account via the AWS Console.
 2. Grant permissions to QuickSight to access the S3 bucket that stores the inference results.
 3. Create a dataset by  specifying the manifest.json file uri stored in the same S3 bucket.
 4. Once dataset is imported, you can build visualizations as required and schedule dataset refresh.

 Note: Check output of the CloudFormation stack provisioned previously to identify the bucket and the manifest file URI.